theNicelander/Kaggle-RentHop/README.md

 https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries

 Using Supervised machine learning, find what makes a particular apartment rental stand out and get high interest.
 Project written in Python, in Spyder IDE.
-Main third-party libraries which were used are SciKit learn, Pandas and MatplotLib.
+Main third-party libraries which were used are
+- SciKit learn
+- Pandas
+- MatplotLib.

 Below is a quick summary of the main points of the analysis - Full report is available in pdf (31 pages)